-Losing a loved one is one of life’s most traumatic events.
-Unfortunately, it is during this traumatic time that important legal and financial decisions are made.
+WE UNDERSTAND that losing a loved one is one of life’s most traumatic events.
+In addition, it is during this traumatic time that important legal and financial decisions are made.
 This is especially true for the individual asked to close the affairs of his or her loved one.
-At PEARSON BUTLER Law, our experienced Utah probate attorney team can help represent you during the estate administration process in Utah.
+At PEARSON BUTLER, our experienced Utah probate attorneys can help represent you during the estate administration process in Utah.

 Why Have Probate Proceedings in Utah?

 Probate proceedings ensure that a deceased person’s property is transferred in an orderly manner.
 The probate helps:

 - Pay the deceased person’s taxes and debts

 - Resolve who gets which assets and then properly disburse the property

 Utah probate law can be difficult to understand and estate administration through the probate process can be complicated.
 The process can be further complicated when personal representative lives outside of Utah.
 At PEARSON BUTLER Law, our Utah probate attorney team can assist the personal representative of the estate through this sometimes confusing and complicated process.
 Call (801) 495-4104 to contact an experienced probate lawyer in Utah.

 The personal representative handles and settling the estate of the deceased.
 Whether acting as an executor under a will or as an administrator assigned by the court where no will was executed, the personal representative settling the estate requires both a high attention to detail and high level of trust.
 These responsibilities come with court filing deadlines and accountability to the beneficiaries.
 The personal representative typically does the following: